 What is the difference between the ASL classes in the Linguistics unit and the ASL classes taught in the Department of Communication Sciences and Disorders?

-Linguistics/Language Sciences offers a series of whole-language, communicative courses in ASL (Linguistics 351, 352, 353).
+Linguistics/Language Sciences offers a series of whole-language, communicative courses in ASL (Linguistics 351, 352, 353, 354).
 These courses are designed for people who want to achieve a high level of communicative proficiency in ASL: creatively producing and comprehending ASL across a wide variety of contexts and social settings, a thorough overview of ASL grammar and structure, an understanding of appropriate pragmatic usage, and knowledge and appreciation of Deaf culture and history.
 Classes are small with ample opportunity for interaction and are taught entirely in ASL.
-These are full 4-credit language courses, and count towards the College of Letters and Science language requirement.
+These are full 4-credit language courses, and can be used to satisfy the College of Letters and Science language requirement.

-The Department of Communication Sciences and Disorders also offers courses in ASL and MCE (CSD 424 and 434) tailored to medical and other service providers working with deaf clients.
+The Department of Communication Sciences and Disorders also offers courses that introduce ASL and MCE (CSD 424 Introduction to Sign Language and CSD 434 Sign Language in Health and Education) tailored to medical and other service providers working with deaf clients.
 The CSD courses include Manually Coded English/MCE (which is not ASL, but a system for directly translating English word for word into gestures).
-These classes have a larger lecture format with instruction in Deaf cultural issues related to the students’ future profession, and as such are less focused on interaction in ASL.
-The CSD classes would be appropriate for students who do not want or need a high level of proficiency in ASL broadly speaking, but who are planning to work in areas such as health care, education, counseling, or law, and may find rudimentary ASL communication and a deeper understanding of the deaf community useful in this professional context.
-CSD 424 and 434 are 2-credit courses that do not count towards the L&S language requirement.
+These classes have a larger lecture format with instruction in Deaf cultural issues centered around the students’ future profession, and as such are less focused on interaction and developing communicative skills in ASL.
+The CSD classes would be most appropriate for students who do not want or need a high level of proficiency in ASL broadly speaking, but who are planning to work in areas such as health care, education, counseling, or law, and may find rudimentary ASL communication and a deeper understanding of the deaf community useful in this professional context.
+CSD 424 and 434 do not count towards the L&S language requirement.

 Can students who have taken CSD 424 or 434 also take Linguistics 351?